chafey/OrthancService/README.md

 ## Manual Service Installation Scripts Included

+You must be a local *Administrator* to be able to run these BAT files.
+The Path to the Orthanc is most likely wrong.
+You will need to edit the Path in the file to match your configurations.

 You can manually install/uninstall OrthancService.exe as a Windows Service using two .BAT files included.
 This will be handy during the devlopment to test the service without a need to build the MSI insatller.
 Files are;

 * Manual-Install-Service.bat
 * Manual-Remove-Service.bat

 # How It Works